-CBRE is the leading global provider of Workplace services, helping businesses identify and implement workplace solutions that improve employee engagement and deliver great business results.
+CBRE is the leading global provider of Workspace services, helping businesses identify and implement workspace solutions that improve employee engagement and deliver great business results.

-Whatever the size of your business and real estate portfolio, CBRE’s award winning team can drive performance and improve your workplace environment.
-Our experts use sophisticated insight tools, data analysis and workplace strategy to measure occupancy and analyse your space, before designing and implementing bespoke solutions to turn your real estate into real advantage.
+Whatever the size of your business and real estate portfolio, CBRE’s award winning team can drive performance and improve your workspace environment.
+Our experts use sophisticated insight tools, data analysis and workspace strategy to measure occupancy and analyse your space, before designing and implementing bespoke solutions to turn your real estate into real advantage.

 When implementing change, for us, success is grounded in user engagement and communication.
 We develop structured programs of activities to support, guide and engage employees into the new way of working, thinking and behaving.